sammdec/punkapi/README.md

 # Punk API [![Build Status](https://travis-ci.org/samjbmason/punkapi.svg?branch=master)](https://travis-ci.org/samjbmason/punkapi)
 > Crowd Sourcing an API from BrewDog's hugely generous [DIY Dog](https://www.brewdog.com/diydog)

-## Update 2: I have created an issue to collect suggestions on ways to query the data in the API, have your [say here](https://github.com/samjbmason/punkapi/issues/18)!
+## Update: It's Done!
+Thank you to everyone who contributed to the project. **What's next?**
+I'm nearly done with the API itself expect it to launch sometime around the 16th March.

-**Status: 214 of 215 completed**
+**Status: 215 of 215 completed**

 In the spirit of DIY & giving back I thought I would attempt to collect all the BrewDog Recipes from their DIY Dog pdf and create an api from it!

 ## What's the deal?
-If you head to the [`data`](data/) folder you will see all the recipes so far, I'm asking all you beer lovers to take 5 minutes to choose one of the recipes and convert it into a JSON file using the [`TEMPLATE.json`](TEMPLATE.json) file and submit it as a PR.
+If you head to the [`data`](data/) folder you will see all the recipes.
+If you find an issue with a recipe, please feel free to submit an [issue](https://github.com/samjbmason/punkapi/issues)

 ## Where can I find the recipes?
 Head over to BrewDog's DIY Dog [page to download the free PDF](https://www.brewdog.com/diydog)

-## The TEMPLATE.json is missing something?
-If people have any suggestions on information that is missing from the template please drop an issue or a PR.

 ## What do you plan to do with all this data?
 Once this is all done I will create a fully searchable API from the data and of course it will be open source and free to use for all your beer hackers out there.

-Below is a list of all the beers and the ones that have already been done:

 ## The Beers